tonyvicta/CyberSyn-Financial---Economic-Essentials-App/README.md

-# Finance and Economics Dashboard
+# Financial & Economic Essentials

 A Streamlit application that loads and visualizes daily stock performance and foreign exchange (FX) rate data loaded from the Snowflake Marketplace using Snowpark for Python.